guymorita/recommendationRaccoon/README.md

 });
   // after a user likes an item, the rating data is immediately
   // stored in Redis in various sets for the user/item, then the similarity,
-  // wilson score and recommendations are updated for that user. the callback
+  // wilson score and recommendations are updated for that user.
-  // is fired after the previous functions have finished.
 ```

 #### Dislikes: